- A number of groups of people are considered ‘special needs’ groups when it comes to accessing aged care services

 Many older LGBTIQ people may hide their sexual orientation, sex or gender identity on a daily basis because they continue to fear discrimination.

-Moving into a home could trigger increases in fear for an older LGBTIQ person, especially being close to other people from the same generation where the LGBTIQ community wasn't as accepted as it is today.
+Moving into an aged care home could trigger increases in fear for an older LGBTIQ person, especially being close to other people from the same generation where the LGBTIQ community wasn’t as accepted as it is today.

-All LGBTI people should be experiencing fair access to appropriate ageing and aged care services in Australia.
+All LGBTIQ people should be experiencing fair access to appropriate ageing and aged care services in Australia.

-It is designed not only to raise awareness of the issues, but also improve the ageing and aged care experience of LGBTIQ people, recognising and valuing the diversity of this group.
+Standards are in place to ensure the ageing and aged care experience of LGBTIQ people is quality, and aged care providers recognise and value the diversity of this group.

 Rainbow Tick Accreditation provides assurance to LGBTIQ consumers and staff that an organisation will be responsive to their needs.